robwilds/pythonAlfrescoMCP/README.md

 3. the audit apps that are configured
 4. fetch document info by name...this will return nodeid
 5. current alfresco version
+6. get tag information for a document based on nodeid